nullwiz/triochall/README.md

 Endpoints can be accessed by going to http://localhost:5000/docs.

 ## Setup
 Setup is typically done simply by running

 ```
 make setup
 ```

-Expects docker to be installed.
+Expects docker to be installed, and after these **all test should pass and we should have about 80% coverage** .

-After this we should have our containers running, and our test would run aswell.
 The default configuration is that products and variations are created as the challenge description describes.
 There are also the following users: